 The practice of sustainable and responsible investing has witnessed unprecedented growth in recent years.
-For example, the United States Forum for Sustainable and Responsible Investment (USSIF) identified \$569 billion in AUM managed according to sustainable and responsible investment principles (USSIF, 2010).
-Since then, this figure has increased more than twentyfold and reached \$12 trillion in 2018 (see USSIF, 2018).
+For example, the United States Forum for Sustainable and Responsible Investment (USSIF) identified \$569 billion in AUM managed according to sustainable and responsible investment principles in 2010 (USSIF, 2010).
+Since then, this figure has increased thirtyfold and reached \$17.1 trillion in 2020 (see USSIF, 2020).

-In this paper, we examine the open question of whether the rise of sustainable investing has had implications for the risk-adjusted performance of institutional investors' equity portfolios.
-The main hypothesis of this paper is that stocks with good sustainability (or ESG) characteristics have experienced demand driven price pressure, which has benefited investors with good portfolio-level sustainability characteristics.
-In other words, over time, institutional investors with good portfoliolevel sustainability benefited from demand-driven increase in the value of high sustainability stocks held in their portfolios, resulting in a positive link between their portfolio sustainability and riskadjusted portfolio performance.
-To test this idea, we proceed in multiple steps and present several pieces of evidence consistent with the described price pressure channel.
+In this paper, we examine the question of whether and how the rise of sustainable investing has affected the risk-adjusted performance of institutional investors' equity portfolios.
+The main hypothesis of this paper is that stocks with good sustainability (or ESG) characteristics have experienced demand-driven price pressure, which has benefited investors with good portfolio-level sustainability characteristics and resulted in a positive link between portfolio sustainability and risk-adjusted portfolio performance.
+We present several pieces of evidence consistent with the described price pressure channel shaping the relationship between the portfolio-level sustainability characteristics and their risk-adjusted performance.

-We start by showing evidence that measures of stock-level price impact introduced to the asset pricing literature in Koijen and Yogo (2019) are positively related to a stock's sustainability (or ESG) scores.
-The positive association between a stock's price impact in the sense of Koijen and Yogo (2019) and its sustainability score suggests that high sustainability stocks are subject to higher latent demand and thus higher price pressure.
-Next, we provide evidence that the positive relation between price pressure and sustainability scores exhibits plausible time-series variation: more specifically, the positive link is stronger in more recent periods of the sample, which coincides with periods that exhibited the strongest growth in sustainable investing (see USSIF, 2018).
-We then move on to the institutional investor equity portfolio-level: First, we propose novel measures to quantify the environmental, social, and overall sustainability at the institutional investor stock portfolio-level.
+We start by showing that measures of stock-level price impact introduced to the asset pricing literature in Koijen and Yogo (2019) are positively related to a stock's sustainability scores.
+The positive association between a stock's price impact in the sense of Koijen and Yogo (2019) and its sustainability score suggests that high sustainability stocks are subject to higher demand and thus higher price pressure.
+Next, we provide evidence that the positive relation between price pressure and sustainability scores exhibits plausible time-series variation: more specifically, the positive link is stronger in more recent periods of the sample, which coincides with the time period that was subject to the strongest growth in sustainable investing (see USSIF, 2020).
+We then move on to the institutional investor equity portfolio-level: first, we propose novel measures to quantify the environmental, social, and overall sustainability at the institutional investor stock portfolio-level.
 The measures we propose are based on a combination of (i) institutional investor equity holdings data as reported in quarterly 13F filings to the SEC and (ii) stock-level environmental and social scores collected from different data providers.
-We refer to these measures as sustainability footprints.1 Secondly, we examine the relation between sustainability footprints and risk-adjusted performance at the institutional investors' equity portfolio-level.
+We refer to these measures as sustainability footprints.1 Secondly, we examine the relation between sustainability footprints and risk-adjusted performance at the institutional investor's equity portfolio-level.